AlibabaCloudDocs/ess/intl.en-US/Scaling Group/FAQ about scaling groups.md

 Yes, you can add existing ECS instances to a scaling group.
 Make sure that the ECS instances meet the following conditions:

--   The ECS instances and the scaling group must be in the same region.For more information, see [Regions and zones](https://www.alibabacloud.com/help/doc-detail/40654.htm).
+-   The ECS instances and the scaling group must be in the same region.
+For more information, see [Regions and zones](https://www.alibabacloud.com/help/doc-detail/40654.htm).
 -   The ECS instances are in the **Running** state.
 For more information, see [ECS instance lifecycle](/intl.en-US/Instance/ECS instance lifecycle.md).
 -   The ECS instances are not added to other scaling groups.